beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * fixed being unable to drag-select units with `/specfullview 0`
 * fixed COB `SetMaxReloadTime` receiving a value 10% smaller than it was supposed to.
 * fix screenshots saved as PNG having an inflated file size via a redundant fully-opaque alpha channel.
+* removed old FFP renderer of features and units.
+It's deprecated because all recent engines mandate the minimal GLSL shader support, therefore the change should be transparent to the players and game developers.